 Travel courses are conducted to various parts of the world and are led by one or more faculty members.
 May be repeated to different locations.
+P: cons of instr & prior trip arr & financial deposit.

 Hmong (HMONG)

 HMONG 101.
 Introduction to the Hmong Language I. 4 Credits.